auth0/Auth0.swift/README.md

 {"access_token":"...","token_type":"Bearer"}
 ```

-> ⚠️ Set this flag only when **DEBUGGING** to avoid leaking user's credentials in the device log.
+> 💡 When troubleshooting, you can also check the logs in the [Auth0 Dashboard](https://manage.auth0.com/#/logs) for more information.

 [Go up ⤴](#table-of-contents)